Technology Acceptance Model (TAM) Questionnaire: Complete Research Scales

 Introduction

 Social media platforms change people’s news-sharing and consuming behaviors.
-A study ascertained that around 45 per cent of Americans consume news from Facebook (Chen 2020).
+A study found that around 45 percent of Americans get their news from Facebook (Chen 2020).
 Social media enables people to share and consume news easily and instantly.
 Citizen journalists accumulate and disseminate news on social media sites, including Facebook, WeChat, WhatsApp, and Instagram, to inform netizens.
-People practice citizen journalism to share opinions, repurpose mainstream media content, shape public opinion, crime report, and entertain each other.
-Sometimes, citizen journalists generate creative news stories assembled from text, pictures, and videos to raise social awareness.
+People practice citizen journalism to share opinions, repurpose mainstream media content, shape public opinion, report on crime, and entertain each other.
+Sometimes, citizen journalists create creative news stories that combine text, pictures, and videos to raise social awareness.

 Findings from past studies show that people use specific social media sites such as WeChat, Facebook, and WhatsApp to share diverse news content (Kümpel, Karnowski and Keyling 2015; Peng and Miller 2021: 1).
 Previous research focuses on the motivation to adopt social media to practice citizen journalism; for example, people practice citizen journalism to shape public opinion (Jalli 2017), to spread fake news during the COVID-19 pandemic (Raza et.
 2021: 145), and to promote cultural integration (Mahamed and Omar 2017: 675).